shlomi-noach/awesome-mysql/README.md

 - [Adminer](https://www.adminer.org/) - Database management in a single PHP file.
 - [HeidiSQL](http://www.heidisql.com/) - MySQL GUI frontend for Windows.
+- [Moon Modeler](http://www.datensen.com/) - A data modeling tool for MySQL.
+Available for Windows, Linux and macOS.
 - [mycli](https://github.com/dbcli/mycli) - A Terminal Client for MySQL with AutoCompletion and Syntax Highlighting.
 - [MySQL Shell](https://dev.mysql.com/downloads/shell/) - Advanced client and code editor for MySQL that supports development and administration for the MySQL Server and MySQL InnoDB cluster (AdminAPI) with an interactive JavaScript, Python, or SQL interface.
 - [MySQL Workbench](http://dev.mysql.com/downloads/workbench/) - provides DBAs and developers an integrated tools environment for database design & modeling; SQL devleopment; database administration.